 Lauded after a Liszt recital by Musical Opinion magazine as 'a pianist of Herculean stamina', Robin Zebaida enjoys a performing career that has taken him to over 100 countries across all continents.
-Highlights of past seasons have included concerts in USA, Canada - where he collaborated with conductor Yannick Nézet-Séguin - Central America, Europe, the Far East and Australia, where his Sydney recital was reported as achieving 'a warmth and empathy with the audience rarely seen'.
+Highlights of past seasons have included concerts in USA, Canada (collaborating with conductor Yannick Nézet-Séguin), Central America, Europe, the Far East and Australia, where his Sydney recital was reported as achieving 'a warmth and empathy with the audience rarely seen'.
 In London he has performed at St John's Smith Square and the Queen Elizabeth Hall.

 Robin Zebaida's wide ranging and extensive repertoire from Bach to Gershwin also encompasses less familiar fare, as reflected in his CD 'Off the Beaten Track' on the Regent label.
 Particular areas of interest include Russian music, orchestral and vocal transcriptions, and music for the left hand.
 In a career which embraces many aspects of music making, he also appears as accompanist, chamber music partner and concerto soloist.
 His group Classical Cornucopia has performed on several Classical Music themed cruises.